Project ID: 33256

 Additional details

-In 2013, China Eximbank provided an additional CNY 960 million concessional loan for Hambantota Port Development Phase I for Ancillary Works and Supply of Equipment (see Project ID#33409).
-It also provided a $65 million loan for the bunkering terminal (See Project ID#33329) and two loans for Phase II of the Hambantota Port Development Project (See Project ID#39023 and Project ID#39024).
+1. The Government of Sri Lanka loan key number is 2007044.
+2. AidData has estimated the loan's all-in interest rate (at the time that it was contracted) by adding 0.75% to average 6-month LIBOR in December 2007 (4.484%).
+3. In 2013, China Eximbank issued an additional RMB 960 million concessional loan for Hambantota Port Development Phase I for Ancillary Works and Supply of Equipment (as captured via Project ID#33409).
+It also provided a $65 million loan for the bunkering terminal (as captured via Project ID#33329) and two loans for Phase II of the Hambantota Port Development Project (as captured via Project ID#39023 and Project ID#39024).

 Number of official sources